This feature allows you to download a copy of this document.

-PLEASE READ THESE TERMS OF SERVICE (“TOS”) CAREFULLY.
+PLEASE READ THE TERMS OF SERVICE (“TERMS”) CAREFULLY.
 THESE TERMS ARE A BINDING CONTRACT FOR THE USE OF SERVICES OF SPLITMETRICS INC. (“SPLITMETRICS” OR “PROVIDER”), A DELAWARE CORPORATION WITH OFFICES LOCATED AT 1013 CENTRE ROAD, SUITE 403-B, WILMINGTON.

 “Access Credentials” means any user name, identification number, password, license or security key, security token, PIN or other security code, method, technology or device used, alone or in combination, to verify an individual’s identity and authorization to access and use the Hosted Services.